Lishajins/Student_Budeget_Tracker/README.md

 * Make sure your `mysql-connector-j` dependency is in your `pom.xml`.
 * For any “Table doesn’t exist” errors, check schema spelling and run the SQL above again.

----

-Would you like me to add **a diagram (schema ERD)** to this README too — like a mini visual showing table relationships?
-It’ll make your project report look pro-level.